gjbex/Python-for-HPC/source-code/ising/README.md

 1. `ising_linear.py`: alternative implementation (inferior to the default Python) to be a more fair comparison with the C++ implementation.
-1. `ising.py`: pure Python implmentation of the 2D Ising system.
+1. `ising.py`: pure Python implementation of the 2D Ising system.
-1. `ising_sim.py`: dirver for running simulations to cmopute relevant ensemble averages.
+1. `ising_sim.py`: driver for running simulations to compute relevant ensemble averages.
 Can switch between implementation for timing comparisons.
 1. `runner.py`: various runner implementation that execute s single run of